aws-samples/amazon-translate-pdf/README.md

 ### Translating PDF Documents with Amazon Textract, Amazon Translate and PDFBox while Retaining the Original PDF Formatting

-This repository contains a sample library and code examples showing how Amazon Textract, Amazon Translate can be used to extract and translate text from documents and use PDFBox to create a translated pdf while retaining the original formatting.
+This repository contains a sample library and code examples showing how Amazon Textract and Amazon Translate can be used to extract and translate text from documents and use PDFBox to create a translated pdf while retaining the original formatting.

 #### How is the translated PDF generated